jidongbsu/cs452-thread-safe-library/README.md

 - pthread_mutex_init()
 - pthread_mutex_lock()
 - pthread_mutex_unlock()
+- pthread_mutex_destroy()
 - pthread_cond_init()
 - pthread_cond_wait()
 - pthread_cond_signal()
 - pthread_cond_broadcast()
 - pthread_cond_destroy()

-For each pthread API, read its man page, or the referenced book chapter, to find out how to use it.
+For each pthread API, read its man page to find out how to use it.

 ## More Details about the Testing Program (pc.c)